zenstruck/redirect-bundle/README.md

             protected $id;

         }

 6. Set this class in your ``config.yml``:

         zenstruck_redirect:
             redirect_class: Acme\DemoBundle\Entity\Redirect

 7. Update your schema (``doctrine:schema:update --force``)

+# Hash tag redirects

+You can have hash tags in your source urls.
+This allows mutiple source paths with different hash tags in the database.
+Example:

+* foo/bar
+* foo/bar#baz
+* foo/bar#jaf

+Since the server cannot tell what the hashtag is, a template with some javascript is rendered.
+The javascript then determines where to redirect.
+Try to always have a non-hashed source available as a fallback.

 # Configuration